Know whether today is a good day to open the hive.

 You check the app at breakfast.
 Today's a partial window, 10–2.
 Maple's still flowing.
 Last inspection was 12 days ago — that hive was queenright, mites low.
 You head out around ten.
 From the yard, you log what you saw.
 By lunch you're back inside with the notes saved, and you know what to watch for tomorrow.

-Start free → Log in
+Start a free hive log → Log in